Undergraduates at Duke may earn one of two degrees:

 General Education Requirements

 - Areas of Knowledge.
-To graduate you must successfully complete two courses in each of five Areas of Knowledge (ALP, CZ, NS, QS, SS).
+To graduate you must successfully complete 2.0 course credits in each of five Areas of Knowledge (ALP, CZ, NS, QS, SS).

 - Modes of Inquiry.
-To graduate you must successfully complete 2 courses in 5 Modes of Inquiry (CCI, STS, EI, R, W) and one to three courses in a sixth Mode of Inquiry (Foreign Language).
+To graduate you must successfully complete 2.0 course credits in 5 Modes of Inquiry (CCI, STS, EI, R, W) and one to three courses in a sixth Mode of Inquiry (Foreign Language).

 - First-year writing.
 You must successfully complete Writing 101 in your first year of enrollment.